 While most calendar events are single one-day or multi-day events, there may be times when a series of events, known as recurring events, may be more appropriate.
 For example:

 - Events that repeat on an interval, such as weekly cooking classes

 - Events of the same type that don’t follow a regular pattern, such as test dates for a school calendar

-Some events repeat regularly—an annual fair or weekly cooking class, for instance.
-To accommodate scenarios like this, Events Calendar PRO provides powerful recurrence capabilities.
-This guide will demonstrate how to use this “Recurring Events” functionality in detail.
+To accommodate for scenarios like this, Events Calendar PRO provides powerful recurrence capabilities.
+This guide will show how to use this functionality in detail.

-If you’re not already familiar with the process of creating events, then before reading this guide please review our guide on creating events.
+If you’re not familiar with how to create events, please review our guide before continuing.

 Getting Started with Recurring Events

-Once you’ve picked the option that works best for your event, some additional fields will appear, as shown below:
+Once you’ve picked the option that works best for your event, more fields will appear, as shown below:

-- If instead you selected Tuesday, January 27, 2015 then the last instance of the event would take place on the preceding Wednesday (January 21) instead
+- If you selected Tuesday, October 24, 2017, then the last instance of the event would take place on the preceding Wednesday (October 18) instead

-By contrast, if you set the pattern to end after a certain date, the next logical date will be used as the final date (to extend our previous example, that means setting the pattern to end after January 27 would mean the last date in the pattern would indeed be January 28.
+By contrast, if you set the pattern to end after a certain date, the next logical date will be used as the final date.
+To extend our previous example, that means setting the pattern to end after October 25 would mean the last date in the pattern would be October 25.